vhx/api-documentation/source/includes/_resource.analytics.md

 <h2 class="head-3 margin-top-xlarge padding-top-xlarge border-top margin-bottom-medium" id="analytics">Analytics</h2>

 <section class="text-2 contain">
   <p>Analytics give you access to data around your videos, customers, traffic, and platform income.
-You can gain insights on what your customers are watching, how many people are visiting your channel, the number of units you are selling, how many customers are subscribing and unsubscribing, and more via reports that can be easily retrieved from the VHX API.</p>
+You can gain insights on what your customers are watching, how many people are visiting your channel, the number of units you are selling, how many customers are subscribing and unsubscribing, and more via reports that can be easily retrieved from the Vimeo OTT API.</p>
 </section>

 <h3 class="text-2 head-4 text--navy text--bold is-api padding-top-large margin-top-xlarge margin-bottom-medium" id="analytics-by-video">Retrieve a Report</h3>